 Greenhouse gases (GHG) have been identified as the most significant contributor to climate change over the past decades.
-Key GHG include carbon dioxide (CO2), methane and nitrous oxide.
-Among these gases, CO2 is by far the most prevalent and the major contributor to current world GHG emissions i.
-CO2 is released as a result of various chemical reactions, in particular the burning of fossil fuels for energy generation.
+Key GHG include carbon dioxide (CO2), methane and nitrous oxides.
+Among these gases, CO2 is by far the most prevalent and the major contributor to current world GHG emissions .
+CO2 is released as a result of various chemical reactions, in particular the burning of fossil fuels for energy generation and transport.

 HRC acknowledges the urgency for global efforts in mitigating climate change issues as well as environmental protection.
 Hence, we are committed to managing our GHG emissions by improving energy efficiency and integrating GHG emissions management into our business activities.
 Furthermore, we maintain and report emission inventories, undertake projects to manage operating emissions, and apply innovative technologies to improve the energy efficiency of our operations.